 The seats on UK coaches are raised up to make space for luggage compartments.
 So you can see a lot from a coach that you won’t see at the pavement level.
 I hadn’t been on this particular route for a few years.
 We passed a row of luxury car show rooms … McLaren, Ferrari … the type of gaudy wheels Donald Trump would love.

-We passed my favorite hideous but marvelous building, Trellick Tower (not my photos).
+We passed my favorite hideous but marvelous building, Trellick Tower.

 I turned my head and there it was … the ill-fated Grenfell Tower.